 The flight also aids in escaping predators, locating suitable nesting sites, and communicating with other members of their flock.

-There are a few reasons why seagulls fly over the sea.
+There are a few reasons why do seagulls fly over the sea.
 The most logically correct reasons are as followed.

 Seagulls Find Foods In the Sea